Complete Guide to Flash Photography for Beginners

 How to Effectively Use Flash

 Correct flash usage can make or break a photo.
-Flash is a great way to add drama to your images and really add a pop to them.
+Flash is a great way to add drama to your images and add a pop to them.
 It can fill in harsh shadows, illuminate your subject or make them stand out.

 Always use red-eye reduction when photographing people or animals with the flash.